2DGD-F0TH/2DGD_F0TH/chapters/002_Maths.md

 ![Image of a vector](./images/maths/vector.pdf){width=30%}

-The pain of learning about vectors is paid off by their capacity of being added and subtracted among themselves, as well as being multiplied by a number (called a "scalar").
+The pain of learning about vectors is paid off by their capacity of being added and subtracted among themselves, as well as being multiplied by a number (called a "scalar") and between themselves.

 ### Adding and Subtracting Vectors